vmware-tanzu/tanzu-dev-portal/content/learningpaths/anchor-playbook/_index.md

 |  |  |
 {{< /table >}}

 At VMware Tanzu Labs, while architecture and technology leadership are fundamental to our practice, we don’t have traditional, top-down architects or framework-writing tech leads.
 Our teams need leadership of a different flavor, so we evolved to have **_anchors_** instead.
 This framing raises more questions than it answers.
-What do we need from technical leadership and why do we do it differently here?
+What do we need from technical leadership and why do we do it differently?

 At Tanzu Labs, we value empowered [balanced teams](/outcomes/application-development/balanced-teams/).
 We want all members of the team to own their product, contribute ideas, and act on their ideas.
-The ethos of the empowered team is incompatible with hierarchical forms of leadership, which risk stifling initiative and ownership.
-Our teams don’t execute a plan: they own every step of the product development journey.
+The ethos of the empowered team is often incompatible with traditional hierarchical forms of leadership which risk stifling initiative and ownership.
+Our teams don’t execute on an inflexible, pre-ordained plan: they own every step of the product development journey.

 ![This is an anchor](/learningpaths/anchor-playbook/images/standing.jpg)

-**So what is an anchor?** An anchor is the representative of the engineering practice who can explain and model the engineering practice in the same way that Product Managers and Designers anchor their practices in a balanced team.
+### So what is an anchor?
+An anchor is **_the representative of the engineering practice who can explain and model the engineering practice_** in the same way that Product Managers and Designers anchor their practices in a balanced team.
 They monitor team dynamics, encourage best practices, and ask the tough questions needed to drive success.
 They will not be the only engineer or the only team member doing this, but they will make sure it gets done.

 Okay, that’s a little more descriptive.